Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 15:38 It's pretty, just pretty fun.

-15:40 Looking through, I've seen some rather awful implementations of Game of Life over the years.
+15:39 Looking through, I've seen some rather awful implementations of game of life over the years.

-15:47 Like a little bit of Pearl Golf going on sometimes.
+15:46 Like a little bit of Pearl golf going on sometimes.

-16:17 And kind of, if you're, a lot of times people wanna play, like build games or something, and this is kind of a game that you don't actually have to play.
+16:23 And this is kind of a game that you don't actually have to play.

 16:26 It just plays itself.

-16:30 It's just a fun walkthrough of implementing Game of Life.
+16:30 It's just a fun, fun walkthrough of implementing game of life.

-16:34 - Yeah, that's, you already talked about these little projects in your first thing, right?
+16:34 Yeah, that's, you know, you already talked about these little projects in your first thing, right?

 16:38 Here's a cool little project that you can play around with.